This Schwinn AD2 Airdyne Exercise Bike is compact, sturdy, and competitively priced. And, as one would expect from Schwinn, its quality is high.

 Unlike most exercise bikes, this one also has synchronized arm and leg capability.
-So along with cardio and lower body toning, you will also get an upper body workout.
+So when using it, along with cardio and lower body toning, you will also get an effective upper-body workout.

-Working with greater resistance you will burn extra calories which, over time, can result in significant weight loss and a higher level of fitness.
+When working with greater resistance, you will burn extra calories, which, over time, can result in significant weight loss and a high level of fitness.

 Schwinn AD2 Airdyne Exercise Bike Specs

 Dimensions – The Schwinn AD2 Airdyne Exercise Bike (model 100425) measures 46″ (L) x 25″ (W) x 50″ (H)

 User weight – The Schwinn AD2 Airdyne can support a maximum user weight of 250 pounds